aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 Finished
 ```

-The `Omnisharp` package will automatically run `dotnet build` which will generate the `bin` directory that contains project binaries. `dotnet build` also runs `dotnet restore` which will try to install any packages in the `csproj` file if any.
+The installed `Omnisharp` package will automatically run `dotnet build` command which will generate the `bin` directory that contains the project binaries.

+The `dotnet build` command also runs the `dotnet restore` command which will try to install any packages in the `csproj` file if it finds any.

-The package will then pop up `Required assets to build and debug are missing from 'blogapp'.
+The package will then pop up `Required assets to build and debug are missing from 'ConsoleApp'.
 Add them?` notification.

-This happens every time you open a new project in VSCode where the project does not contain the required `.vscode` directory files.
+This happens every time you open a new project in VSCode where the project does not contain the `.vscode` directory and files.

-Clicking the `yes` button will add the `.vscode` directory which contains the `launch.json` launch settings file for running and debugging the application from the VSCode GUI and the `tasks.json` tasks settings file for running build tasks from VSCode GUI.
+Clicking the `yes` button will add the `.vscode` directory which contains the `launch.json` launch settings file for running and debugging the application from the VSCode GUI.

+The `.vscode` directory will also contain the `tasks.json` tasks settings file for running build tasks from VSCode GUI.

+> You can find the code for the OmniSharp at [https://github.com/OmniSharp/omnisharp-vscode](https://github.com/OmniSharp/omnisharp-vscode)

 ## Running the program from the command line

+We can run the code as is by using the following command:

 ```bash
 dotnet run
 ```

-> dotnet run will run dotnet build which will in turn run dotnet restore, so there is no need to run each command individually
+> the `dotnet run` command will run the `dotnet build` command which will in turn run the `dotnet restore` command, so there is no need to run each command individually.

 The response should be: